Amadeus (film): Production

-Kenneth Branagh wrote in his autobiography Beginning that he was one of the finalists for the role of Mozart, but was dropped from consideration when Forman decided to make the film with an American cast.
-Mark Hamill, who replaced Tim Curry as Mozart towards the end of the stage play's Broadway run, read with many actresses auditioning for the part of Mozart's wife Constanze.
-However, Forman ultimately decided not to cast him due to his association with the character of Luke Skywalker, feeling that audiences would not believe him as the composer.
-Similar to Hamill, Forman was not interested in having Curry reprise his stage role of Mozart, but at Shaffer's suggestion, Curry screen tested for the role of Salieri.
+Kenneth Branagh wrote in his autobiography Beginning that he was one of the early finalists for the role of Mozart, but was dropped from consideration when Forman decided to make the film with an American cast.
+Forman declined to have Tim Curry, who originated the role of Mozart on Broadway, reprise his role; however, he allowed Curry to screen-test for Salieri instead at Shaffer's suggestion.
+Mark Hamill, who replaced Curry as Mozart towards the end of the stage play's original Broadway run, was rejected by Forman because of his association with the character Luke Skywalker, believing audiences would not accept him as the composer.

-Forman invited Hulce to a "get acquainted session" in late 1982.
+Forman invited Hulce to a "get-acquainted session" in late 1982.
 However, Hulce was instructed not to study conducting, as the modern discipline is different than in Mozart's time, when conductors primarily kept time and often played along at the keyboard.
 Meg Tilly was cast as Mozart's wife Constanze, but she tore a ligament in her leg the day before shooting started.
 She was replaced by Elizabeth Berridge.
 Simon Callow, who played Mozart in the original London stage production of Amadeus, was cast as Emanuel Schikaneder, the librettist of The Magic Flute.

 The film was shot on location in Prague for seven months, with primary filming ending in July 1983. and in Kroměříž at Kroměříž Castle.
 Forman was able to shoot scenes in the Estates Theatre in Prague, where Don Giovanni and La clemenza di Tito debuted two centuries before.
 Several other scenes were shot at the Barrandov Studios and Invalidovna building, a former hôtel des invalides, built in 1731–1737.

-Forman collaborated with American choreographer Twyla Tharp.
+Forman collaborated with American choreographer Twyla Tharp for scenes that featured recreations of Mozart and Salieri operas.

+The movie presented high realism by using candlelight inside the Estates Theater in Prague and filming full-length, authentic opera scenes.

 Tom Hulce reportedly used John McEnroe's mood swings as a source of inspiration for his portrayal of Mozart's unpredictable genius.
 He claimed he did not find Mozart's signature laugh until he downed a bottle of whiskey.